 Many of the structures feature the material known as cob (made using clay, sand, and straw).
 The ever-so technical process of mixing cob is seen in the pictures below:

 The sun provides electricity for Moonshadow and surrounding buildings.
 An array of solar panels tracks the sun to collect energy which is stored in batteries to provide electricity.
 A stream has been diverted to a small reservoir which will eventually power a micro hydro (water) system.
 In order to round out the energy design, a wind charger system has been added to the system.

-We provide informative tours of the alternative energy systems and architecture at S.V.I.
+We provide in-depth, informative tours of the alternative energy systems and architecture at S.V.I.
 All structures represent exemplary passive solar design.